smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In the below example, we demonstrate that multiple NULL markers can be inserted into a child column that references another column only if the referenced column has a `UNIQUE CONSTRAINT` on the table.

-Referential integrity cannot be created on temporary tables, so for this example we create two tables in the `dbo` schema named `Parent` and `Child`.
+Referential integrity cannot be created on temporary tables; for this example, we create two tables in the `dbo` schema named `Parent` and `Child`.

 ```sql
 DROP TABLE IF EXISTS dbo.Child;